NPS Intranet Access

 OPTION 2 - Download and install the DOD Root Certificates (Windows, Mac, Linux)

-By importing and trusting the root DOD certificates (4 of them) you will be able to use any DOD website without receiving an SSL certificate warning.
+By importing and trusting the root DOD certificates you will be able to use any DOD website without receiving an SSL certificate warning.
 You will need to manually import the certificate into your browser or other application.
 Click here to go the Root Cert Download page at the DISA.MIL site.